 The National Indian Health Board, in collaboration with Area Indian Health Boards and with support from the Centers for Disease Control and Prevention (CDC), has hosted several state-specific meetings to address Zika virus and other vector-borne disease and discuss Tribal, state, and local collaboration and ways to foster improved partnerships.
 These meetings included panels, workshops, discussions, information about additional resources, and opportunities to make connections and build relationships through the event.
 These meetings also included some presentations and resources that can be shared out with the public more easily.
 Please see below for a collection of resources and presentations from each meeting.
 These presentations and resources are intended to benefit Tribal, state, and local representatives who were unable to attend – from these states and from other states – and to share information about NIHB’s work.
 Note that some information may be state-specific but other information is more widely applicable.

-Baton Rouge, Louisiana – Zika Collaboration Meeting: Ensuring Healthy Tribes Through State and Local Partnership*Also, be sure to check out the resources from the San Francisco meeting!
+Baton Rouge, Louisiana – Zika Collaboration Meeting: Ensuring Healthy Tribes Through State and Local Partnership

-San Francisco, California - Zika Collaboration Meeting: Ensuring Healthy Tribes Through State and Local Partnership*Also, be sure to check out the resources from the San Diego meeting!
+San Francisco, California - Zika Collaboration Meeting: Ensuring Healthy Tribes Through State and Local Partnership

 In summer 2017, the National Indian Health Board (NIHB) announced a funding opportunity that would provide Tribes and Tribal organizations with up to $5000 to tackle high impact, capacity building activities to prepare for the possibility of Zika transmission in Tribal communities.
 Three awardees received funding: Bishop Paiute Tribe (California), Indian Health Council (California), and Kaw Nation (Oklahoma).
 These Tribal champions completed work to address this critical threat in creative ways within their communities, finishing their projects at the end of April 2018.
 As part of their work, these Tribes created some resources or project deliverables which may benefit other Tribal communities or serve as an example for Tribes beginning to create their own materials.
 Sharing these materials is also an opportunity for NIHB to highlight the work of these Tribal champions!